sinesc/adria/README.md

 About
 -----

+**Disclaimer:** This is a spare time project not meant to be used in a production environment.
+Features and syntax are still in flux and will be for quite some time.

 Adria is a programming language for NodeJS and the browser and the name for the self-hosting transcompiler used to generate .js from .adria.
 The language compiles to JavaScript and is syntactically very similar to it, mostly extending it with new features.
 Adria aims to make prototypal inheritance as simple to use as classical inheritance by adding syntax for prototype creation, extension and inheritance.
 It also adds adds asynchronous function statements and literals to reign in "NodeJS callback hell".
 The language uses a CommonJS like module system, its compiler resolves your application's sourcecode-dependencies and (by default) merges required sourcecode into one sourcemapped file.
 It can also merge in any other textual files (i.e. WebGL shaders) you request via the resource literal - which at runtime will return the resource.

-The project is in its early stages and some features rely on upcoming standards.
-It's good to play around with.

 A few features in short
 -----------------------